piyush-bajaj/DynamicPythonBenchmark/README.md

     - specify projects for instrumentation
 4. --run / -r
     - specify projects for analysis
-5. --directory / -d
-    - specify directory for instrumentation
-6. --files / -f
+5. --file / -f
-    - specify file for instrumentation
+    - specify path of includes.txt file for instrumentation
-7. --analysis / -a
+6. --analysis / -a
     - name of the analysis to run
-8. --entry / -e
-    - entry file for analysis
-9. --save / -s
+7. --save / -s
     - specify the file to save output

+## Structure of includes.txt
+    - proj_no flag path
+        - proj_no: Project number for which the entry is
+        - flag: d for directory path or f for file path
+        - path: path of the file/directory to instrument